Journal of Investigative and Clinical Dentistry

 • Periodontology and Periodontal Medicine

 The acceptance criteria for all papers are the quality and originality of the research and its significance to our readership.
 Except where otherwise stated, manuscripts are peer reviewed by two anonymous reviewers and the Editor.
 Final acceptance or rejection rests with the Editorial Board, who reserves the right to refuse any material for publication.

-Manuscripts should be written so that they are intelligible to the professional reader who is not a specialist in the particular field.
-They should be written in a clear, concise, direct style.
+Manuscripts should be written in a clear, concise, direct style.
 Where contributions are judged as acceptable for publication on the basis of scientific content, the Editor and the Publisher reserve the right to modify typescripts to eliminate ambiguity and repetition and improve communication between author and reader.
-If extensive alterations are required, the manuscript will be returned to the author for revision.

 The following categories of papers are accepted by JICD.